 Step and fall and slip and fall accidents can occur on private property or public property, and many different parties could be involved (e.g., grocery store, city, county, landlord, business owner etc.).
 If a property owner or property possessor knew about the hazardous condition and didn’t do anything to repair it or to warn others about the danger, or if they should have known about the dangerous condition, they could be held liable.

 If you were injured in a step and fall or slip and fall accident and would like to find out if you have a valid case, you should speak with an experienced Peachtree City premises liability lawyer.
-Call the Law Offices of Shane Smith for a free consultation today at 770.487.8999 or contact us online today to learn more.
+Call Shane Smith Law for a free consultation today at 770.487.8999 or contact us online today to learn more.